jajosheni/puzzleGame/README.md

 No puzzle ID or coordinates are used,

-instead puzzle piece comparision is done;
+instead puzzle piece comparison is done;

 Written on javascript (&jquery).